 After opening this output in QGIS, there are many possible color map scales to choose from and apply to the raster symbology.
-A legend for commonly used color maps is below.

 There is no standard color map for NDVI mapping, however, one that closely resembles reality—with high NDVI value areas appearing more green—is widely used.

 Known as “stoplight color maps” the scale emulates a stoplight and applies a red-yellow-green palette to NDVI-processed imagery.

 Above: Stoplight color scale: Munich from space using a Pléiades Download—Pan-sharpening—NDVI workflow.
 (Credit: UP42)

 For example, shown above is an image of Munich taken by Pléiades in 2019.
 Places with healthy vegetation are seen in the green areas of the image.
 Red areas indicate those with no live green biomass.